ashbeka/research-notes/Drafts_digest.md

 - Baselines/ablations list (e.g., U-Net vs SSC+U-Net; with/without temporal).
 - Interpretability plan for SSC coefficients/clusters (define analyses and success criteria).
 - Uplink/bandwidth budget for edge/server split and real-time feeds.
+- DS→Siamese self-training (future): use DS maps as pseudo-labels to self-train a Siamese FCN under label scarcity; thresholds, curriculum, and evaluation strategy to be designed.

 ## [PHRASE] Voice to preserve
 - "rapid, actionable insights"